snsa-kscc/juicefast-mobile-app/README.md

 ## 2DO

-- [ ] Setup RevenueCat for Web - ??? otom potom
+- [ ] Setup RevenueCat for Web - ??? later
 - [ ] Expo web bug and max width
 - [ ] WooCommerce integration
 - [ ] Styling